 What about FDR?
 Remember we were just coming out of a deep economic depression.
 He changed the date of Thanksgiving to the second to the last Thursday in November in 1939-1941 in order to extend the Christmas shopping season by a week.
 Unfortunately only about half the states went along with him; most stuck with the last Thursday tradition.
 Texas, on the other hand, decided to take both days as a holiday.
 That confusion ultimately led Congress to step in and officially set the date to the last Thursday of November.

 Why do we eat the foods we do on Thanksgiving?
 Again, you can give credit back to the persistent Hale.
 In her editorials she outlined various recipes she recommended to be used for the Thanksgiving feast.
 These things that would not have been served at the Pilgrim’s thanksgiving dinner, but common to ours included turkey, stuffing, pumpkin pie, sweet potatoes, mashed potatoes, and cranberries.

 So just like budding scientists who see a problem and work to try to figure a solution, we celebrate and are thankful for the persistence of Sarah Joespha Hale, who fought so hard for a national day of thanksgiving!
 Enjoy the food-related science activities we bring to you this month from our More Quirkles Experiments/Colorful Caroline book.
-More importantly, enjoy and offer thanks for the family and friends who gather with you to celebrate the season.
+More importantly, while Thanksgiving gatherings may look and feel different this year, enjoy and offer thanks for the family and friends who gather with you, in person or virtually, to celebrate the season.
 Happy Thanksgiving!